Coppersmith Brockelman Reflects on 25 Years of Making a Mark on Arizona, National Law

 Inspired by their service, Coppersmith Brockelman attorneys currently serve on the boards or steering committees of nonprofits Arizona Center for Law in the Public Interest, HandsOn Greater Phoenix, Jewish Family and Children’s Services of Phoenix, Planned Parenthood of Arizona Advocates for Reproductive Health and Justice, Rosie’s House, Save Our Schools Arizona, Save The Family and Take the Lead Women Arizona Leadership Council.

 Firm employees volunteer their time with a variety of other organizations.
-The Florence Immigrant and Refugee Rights Project recently honored Vidula as its 2020 Childrens’ Pro Bono Attorney of the Year, and volunteerism was one reason Roopali Desai was selected as Valle del Sol’s 2020 Mom of the Year.
+In fact, volunteerism was one reason Roopali Desai was selected as Valle del Sol’s 2020 Mom of the Year.

 The firm’s emphasis on giving back is something Karen especially values.
 “I want us to continue to live our values by giving lawyers room and time to do things other than make money — to raise families, do pro bono and community work, do politics if they wish, travel, and generally live fulfilling lives,” she says.